 While you might have once coped with things like stock control, scheduling, or communicating with customers on a smaller scale, you will need to enhance these things if you want to ensure sustainable growth.

 That said, smaller businesses can still benefit from automation, too.
-They can use it to optimise their workload, increase efficiency, and stay competitive.
+They can use it to optimise their workload, increase efficiency, and stay competitive (check out our 7 tips to enhance communication, below).
 Additionally, when implemented early, it will be easier later, to automate other aspects of your business, too.

 In either case, by implementing automation in your business, you can take advantage of some excellent features.
 Benefits will help everyone, from your operations manager, office staff, to engineers in the field, including: